AdobeDocs/adobeio-console/README.md

 - [Projects](projects.md): Applications you create that leverage the power of Adobe products and technologies through services such as APIs, Events, and Runtime.
   - [Project Firefly template](projects-template.md): The Project Firefly template provides all of the developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.
 Collaborate with your team in dedicated workspaces and deploy to your organization seamlessly.
   - [Plugins](plugin-project.md): Created as part of a project, plugins enhance the functionality of Adobe products and are accessed through the UI of those products.
 These are typically available through the Adobe Marketplace.
-- [Downloads](downloads.md): SDKs from Adobe products and technologies, with which you can develop applications.
+- [APIs and services](apis-and-services.md): Browse available APIs, Events and services for Adobe products and technologies, with which you can develop applications.

 This documentation shows you how to use Adobe Developer Console to create projects in order to access Adobe products and services.